Ballarat North

 The Victorian Planning Authority (VPA) is preparing the Ballarat North Precinct Structure Plan (PSP) and Development Contributions Plan (DCP) in collaboration with Ballarat City Council.

-The Ballarat North PSP is located approximately eight kilometres from the Ballarat Central Business District.
-The PSP currently encompasses approximately 832 hectares of land.
+The Ballarat North precinct is located approximately eight kilometres from the Ballarat Central Business District.

-The ‘core area’ of the Ballarat North Precinct Structure Plan (PSP) area has been rezoned to Urban Growth Zone (UGZ).
+The ‘core area’ of the Ballarat North precinct has been rezoned to Urban Growth Zone (UGZ).
 The Environmental Audit Overlay (EAO) has also been applied to part of the land at 15 Olliers Road, Mount Rowan and Noble Court, Mount Rowan.

 No immediate urban development can take place until the PSP and Development Contributions Plan (DCP) have been prepared and incorporated as part of the Ballarat Planning Scheme via a planning scheme amendment.
 This is expected to be completed in mid-2026.